hawkeye64/quasar-extras-svg-icons/icons/README.md

 ```

 ## Known Issues
+- Quasar Framework icon sets were never made to handle monochrome, duo-tone or colored icons.
+For that reason, you will not see their availability here.

-`box-icons`: There are two icons, `boxBxsDroplet` and `boxBxsHot`, that both use the svg `use` directive.
+- `box-icons`: There are two icons, `boxBxsDroplet` and `boxBxsHot`, that both use the svg `use` directive.
 Our parser cannot handle that, so these icons will be displayed as a black square.

 ## Missing Icon Packages?
 We have tried to include some of the most popular and current SVG icon packages available.
 If you find a package you think should be here, do add a **feature request** in the issues section.